CRC1415/nomad-docs/docs/howto/develop/setup.md

 integration tests, you will need to have a server running with the correct configuration.
 To do this, follow these steps:

-1. Have the docker infrastructure running: `docker compose up`
+1. Have the docker infrastructure running: `docker compose up -d`

 2. Have the `nomad appworker` running with the config found in `gui/tests/nomad.yaml`:
-   `export NOMAD_CONFIG=gui/tests/nomad.yaml; nomad admin run appworker`
+`export NOMAD_CONFIG=gui/tests/nomad.yaml && nomad admin run appworker`

 3. Activate the correct Python virtual environment before running the tests with Yarn (Yarn will run the Python functions that prepare the state).

-4. Run the tests with `yarn test-record [<filename>]` if you wish to record a snapshot file or `yarn test-integration [<filename>]` if you want the perform the test without any recording.
+4. Run the tests with `yarn test-record [<filename>]` if you wish to record a snapshot file, or `yarn test-integration [<filename>]` if you want the perform the test without any recording.

 ## Build custom Oasis image